alanwhite1203/alanwhite1203.github.io/IrCappedSwap.md

 A capped swap can be decomposed into a swap and a cap whereas a floored swap can be decomposed into a swap and a floor.
 Given the optionality, an up-front fee or premium has to be paid by the floating rate payer for a capped swap and an up-front fee or premium has to be paid by the floating rate receiver for a floored swap.
 This presentation gives an overview of capped/floored swap product and valuation.

-	Keywords
-Capped swap, floored swap, cap, floor, interest swap, valuation, pricing model.

-	Capped Swap Definition
-	A capped swap is an interest rate swap with a cap where the floating rate of the swap is capped at a certain level.
-	It limits the risk of the floating rate payer to adverse movements in interest rates.
-	Given the optionality, an up-front fee or premium has to be paid by the floating rate payer.
-	A capped swap can be decomposed as a swap plus an interest rate cap.

-	Floored Swap Definition
 	A floored swap is an interest rate swap with a floor where the floating rate of the swap is floored at a certain level.
 	It limits the risk of the floating rate receiver to adverse movements in interest rates.
 	Given the optionality, an up-front fee or premium has to be paid by the floating rate receiver.
 	A floored swap can be decomposed as a swap plus an interest rate floor.

-	Valuation
 	There are four types of capped or floored swap.
 	Capped payer swap
 	Capped receiver swap